Roth IRA Conversions Open the Door for All Income Levels

 (The following information is provided solely to educate the Muslim community about investing and financial planning.
 It is hoped that the ummah will benefit from this effort through greater financial empowerment, enabling the community to live in security and dignity and fulfill their religious and moral obligations towards charitable activities)

 The Roth IRA, originally established as an attractive retirement savings vehicle for middle-income Americans, has been out of reach to high-income earners until now.
-But under a new provision beginning in 2010, investors can convert retirement plans and IRAs to Roth IRAs.
+But under a new provision beginning in 2010, investors were able to convert retirement plans and IRAs to Roth IRAs.
 This means that even high earners who convert to Roth IRAs will benefit from the tax-free withdrawal benefits the Roth IRA offers.

 Those who convert will also be able to spread those upfront tax payments over two years.